-Fund American has entered into a "dry lease" for the use of aircraft owned by Haverford Transportation Inc. ("HTI") for corporate travel purposes.
+Prior to the Joint Ownership Agreement, Fund American was a party to a "dry lease" agreement dated January 2, 1995 for the use of aircraft owned by Haverford Transportation Inc. ("HTI") for corporate travel purposes.
 Messrs.
 Byrne and Kemp are the sole shareholders of HTI.
-During 1995 Fund American paid HTI a total of \$183,563 pursuant to the dry lease arrangement.
-Fund American believes that its arrangement with HTI is on terms that are more favorable to Fund American than would generally be available if secured through an arrangement with an unaffiliated third party.
+During 1996, 1995 and 1994 Fund American paid HTI a total of \$279,739, \$183,563 and \$190,150, respectively, pursuant to the dry lease arrangement.
+The terms of the agreement provided for the use of HTI's aircraft (excluding pilot and fuel) for a fixed hourly charge of \$200 for a single engine piston aircraft and \$800 to \$1,000 for a twin engine turbine aircraft.
+Based on the Company's experience in operating comparable aircraft, the hourly operating charges incurred by Fund American pursuant to the HTI dry lease are considered to be representative of the actual hourly costs of operating HTI's aircraft.
+Fund American believes that its arrangement with HTI was on terms that were no less favorable to Fund American than would generally be available if secured through an arrangement with an unaffiliated third party.